PRIVATE SOUTH LOOP WALKING TOUR OVERVIEW

 This quick, 1.75-hour curated experience starts in the lobby of the Marriott Marquis, 2121 S Prairie Ave, and ends at the Clarke House, 1827 S Indiana.

 WHY BOOK THIS SOUTH LOOP WALKING TOUR FOR YOUR GROUP?

-Our walking tour is a like a mobile documentary, with various media, archival resources, and untold stories.
-We will share a curated narrative of neighborhood change.
+Our walking tour is a like a mobile documentary.
+We show media on iPads.
+We design the content using archival resources in order to share untold stories.
+This tour is a curated narrative of neighborhood change.
 Tour guides go beyond the dates and names of wealthy families on Prairie Avenue.

-Our highly-trained, expert tour guides are smart, fun and passionate about Chicago architecture and history.
+Our professional tour guides truly love and know Chicago architecture and history.
 They are not volunteer docents.
 We are all educators and committed to sharing secret stories behind buildings and new ideas for architectural appreciation.

-As you look into possibilities for your Chicago private group event, this quick guide may help you determine if we would be the best Chicago tour company for your group.
-Dates book up quick, so call us now to reserve a spot for your group event!
+As you look into possibilities for your Chicago private group event, this quick guide may help you determine if we would be the best tour company for your event.
+Dates book up quick, so call us now to reserve a spot for your group tour!